 You can also set auto termination for a cluster.
 During cluster creation, you can specify an inactivity period in minutes after which you want the cluster to terminate.
 If the difference between the current time and the last command run on the cluster is more than the inactivity period specified, Databricks automatically terminates that cluster.

+A cluster is considered inactive when all commands on the cluster, including Spark jobs, Structured Streaming, and JDBC calls, have finished executing.
 This does not include commands run by SSH-ing into the cluster and running bash commands.

 Clusters do not report activity resulting from the use of DStreams.
 This means that an autoterminating cluster may be terminated while it is running DStreams.
 Turn off autotermination for clusters running DStreams or consider using Structured Streaming.